 Movies, TV shows, books, and other forms of media have painted a rosy picture of how beautiful, romantic, and perfect it is to be dating someone that you dance with.
-Like with most other media portrayals, this one is not accurate or representative of real life either.
+Like with most other media portrayals, this one is not accurate or representative of real life.

 Choosing to date someone from the dance community or enter into the dance community with a significant other is no easy task.

-What is it Like to Date Someone from Dance?
+What Is It Like to Date Someone From Dance Class?

 Dating someone from dance can be extremely rewarding if you know how to behave yourselves correctly and go about it the right way.
 Dancing as a couple is not easy, especially because dancing is something that can make or break your relationship depending on how you two handle it.
 Generally, the biggest issues that arise for most dancing couples are jealousy, control, boundaries, and trust.

-- How involved each of you are in the dance community and how often you go dancing
+- How involved each of you is in the dance community and how often you go dancing.

-- How much of a commitment you are interested in and if you're both looking for the same thing (ex. long term relationship or just "friends with benefits," etc)
+- How much of a commitment you are interested in and if you're both looking for the same thing (e.g., long-term relationship or just "friends with benefits," etc.).

-- How much each of you have to lose in case things don't work out
+- How much each of you has to lose if things don't work out.

 Can I Date My Dance Teacher?

-This is a big no-no in the dance community and you will risk potentially getting kicked out of/banned from your dance studio and/or having your dance teacher lose his/her job and tarnish his/her professional reputation.
+You should absolutely not try to date your dance teacher.
+This is a big no-no in the dance community and you will risk potentially getting kicked out of/banned from your dance studio and/or having your dance teacher lose their job and tarnish their professional reputation.

-Fortunately, not all dancers are teachers, so there are PLENTY of other people for you to pick from, whom you can date successfully without any trouble.
-If you have problems becoming interested in people other than your dance teacher, then you should try to take a break from him/her for a while, and start going out social dancing to practice parties or nightclubs where you will be sure to meet plenty of other dancers that you can hang out with.
-So don't worry, life does go on and you will meet someone else at dance! :)
+Fortunately, not all dancers are teachers, so there are plenty of other people for you to pick from.
+If you have problems becoming interested in people other than your dance teacher, then you should try to take a break from class for a while and start going out social dancing to practice parties or nightclubs where you will be sure to meet plenty of other dancers that you can hang out with.

 If this is something that you don't think that you can handle emotionally, then I recommend toning down your existing relationship with that person to a lukewarm platonic friendship until things "cool down" between you two.

-Why You Should be Careful about Who You Should Choose to Date from Dance
+Be Careful About Who You Choose to Date From Dance

-In general, if you are a good dancer, you probably have an established routine and set of places that you like to go out dancing to.
+In general, if you are a good dancer, you probably have an established routine and set of places where you like to go out dancing.
 This might include lessons or classes with a particular teacher or studio.
-It might be dance clubs that you go to every week, or special events that you go to every month or year.
-Regardless of the venue, you probably see a lot of the same people where you go to dance.
+It might be dance clubs that you go to every week or special events that you go to every month or year.
+Regardless of the venue, you probably see a lot of the same people where you go dancing.